lbryio/spec/index.md

 ### Channels (Identities) {#channels}

-Channels are the unit of identity in the LBRY system.
+Channels are the unit of identity.
 A channel is a claim for a name beginning with `@` that contains a metadata structure for identity rather than content.
 Included in the metadata is the channel's public key.
 Here's an example:

 ```
 "claim_id": "6e56325c5351ceda2dd0795a30e864492910ccbf",